 - Suddenly realizing you're naked in public is a standard plotline for dreams of personal insecurity and humiliation.

 - According to legend, President John Quincy Adams was fond of skinny-dipping in the Potomac.
 Supposedly, a female reporter seeking an interview with JQA found him and sat on his clothes until he agreed to talk to her.
 (She even screamed when he tried to leave without agreeing!)

-- Another president, Gerald Ford got himself locked outside with only his bathrobe on when walking the dog out in the early morning.
+- President Gerald Ford got himself locked outside with only his bathrobe on when walking the dog out in the early morning.